Eleven Jaw-Dropping Technologies Included in the Wild New Smithsonian FUTURES Exhibit

 A flying taxi

 Rideshare technology and personal vehicles may take to the sky in this conceptual approach to flying cars.
-The Nexus Air Taxi Prototype, also from Bell, evolved from the rocket belt.
+The Nexus Air Taxi Prototype, also from Bell, actually evolved from the rocket belt.

 “If it weren’t for all of the research that went into the rocket belt, a lot of that vertical lift technology that’s been built into the Nexus—that goes into a lot of different EV tall-flight scenarios—wouldn’t exist,” Molese says.